hchiam/cognateLanguage/README.md

  * `d` = Descriptor/adjective/adverb,
  * `t` = Thing/noun/pronoun,
  * `c` = Connector/preposition.
+* `repeatTranslation.py` is the code behind [the trinket.io interface](https://trinket.io/python3/013b0a586a?outputOnly=true&runOption=run).
+It also lets you run translations just like `cognateLanguage_Translate.py` in Terminal/CommandLine.
+This .py file also accounts for different Python versions (e.g. 3.0 versus 2.7).

 #6) How Do I Remember Such Long Words?